 - Heavier than plastic alternatives

-This door uses a paintable plastic frame and a triple-flap system for insulation.
-It's a versatile choice for those wanting to match the door to their home's decor.
-The snap-on locking panel is easy to use and provides a quick way to control access.
+This door uses a paintable plastic frame and a triple-flap system, making it a versatile choice for those wanting to match their décor.
+The flaps move easily and provide noticeable insulation.
+Everyday access is simple, and the locking panel offers quick control over your cat’s movements.

 What We Like: